 ENVIRONMENTAL IMPACT

 Proposed attempts to the Challenge will have to demonstrate a best effort to minimize the impact on the environment.
 Any aspect of the planned mission that has an unacceptable impact or potential risk on the environment is prohibited.
 These activities include destructive AUV behavior, the use of abnormally hazardous substances or materials, and generally reckless and irresponsible operation.
-Potentially hazardous equipment or activities must be identified to the organizers for review in the application form.
+Potentially hazardous equipment or activities must be identified to the Organizers for review in the Application Form.
 Nuclear power is not authorized.
 The use of underwater acoustics, electromagnetic fields and laser beams will have to be properly documented during the registration process and shall be limited to harmless power, frequencies and ranges.
 No materials (except for compressed air) may be released by the AUVs into the environment.
 Any leaking vehicle will be deemed unsafe and unfit for purpose as far as this Competition is concerned.

 SAFETY